KellyWYChin/KellyWYChin/README.md

 - 👀 I’m interested in Life science and Food!!
 - 🌱 I’m currently learning Epidemiology
 - 💞️ I’m looking to collaborate on Advanced analysis, Computational statistics, Multivariable regression building, Data Scientist, Agriculture
-- 📫 How to reach me: w.chin@students.uu.nl
+- 📫 How to reach me: kelly.chin@wur.nl

 <!---
 KellyWYChin/KellyWYChin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.